 Vermilion is committed to a high standard of corporate governance practices.
 Strong governance is in the best interests of our shareholders and promotes effective decision making at the board level.

-Vermilion's governance practices resulted in a rank of fourth among energy companies and 25th of 232 companies and income trusts in the S&P/TSX composite index corporations in the 2013 Globe and Mail's Board Games.
+Vermilion's governance practices resulted in a rank of third among energy companies and 19th of 247 companies and income trusts in the S&P/TSX composite index corporations in the 2014 Globe and Mail's Board Games.

 Vermilion's achievement of another top ranking in 2015 demonstrates to investors our commitment to the core values of Excellence, Trust, Respect and Responsibility.